 “I am starting to understand more when I read the newspaper.
 And nowadays I’m enjoying short stories.”

 “It feels so good to be able to read now.
-I can be able to take my written driver’s test and can help my kids with their homework.
-Also, I can go to the Bible Studies where before I couldn’t go.
+I am able to take my written driver’s test and can help my kids with their homework.
+Also, I can go to the Bible Studies whereas before I couldn’t go.
 This program has really turned my life around so much that I can’t really describe it in words.”

 ” I am currently working at the laundry department and attend the evening Free To Succeed classes.
 Your continuing support helps me as well as many other inmates at San Quentin who appreciate learning to read and write.”